scoblem/darkroom/README.md

 * Create a map of tuples representing x, y coordinates of n size.

-* Randomly assign a exit, a monster position & a player position.
+* Randomly assign a exit, monster & player position.

 * The player wins if they reach the exit, losees if they land on the grue.